General Education: Cardinal Core

 Students must take a lecture and lab in a single discipline and an additional 3 hours in a second discipline to satisfy the Natural Sciences (S, SL, B) requirement.

-NOTE: Students may taken only one dual content area course (OC, WC, QR, SB, SBH, AH, S, SL, B).
+NOTE: Students may take only one dual content area course (OC, WC, QR, SB, SBH, AH, S, SL, B).
 Diversity attributes (D1, D2) are not included in this restriction.
 Taking a dual content course allows a student to meet two Cardinal Core distribution requirements while only earning 4 hours toward the overall Cardinal Core required total of 31 hours.
 These students will need to take an additional Cardinal Core elective in any category to bring their total overall Cardinal Core course credits up to 31 hours.

 For a list of approved Cardinal Core courses, please visit the Cardinal Core website.